nwdigitalradio/n7nix/baudrate/README.md

 ### Introduction

 The following feature was requested by J P Watters KC9KKO.

+If we had support for simultaneous 1200 & 9600 baud packet with a single radio on a channel that would be idea.
+With the current way that Direwolf works it is not clear how that is possible.

-Until there is successful detection of both 1200 & 9600 baud packets on a single channel provide a way to configure a remote gateway to handle a requested baud rate.
+Until there is successful detection of both 1200 & 9600 baud packets on a single channel the method descibed below is a way to configure a remote gateway (Winlink, APRS) to handle a requested baud rate.

 Since direwolf can decode DTMF, use DTMF tones as the mechanism to change packet baud rate on the remote gateway.

-A script (send_ttcmd.sh) is run on a local station that specifies call sign & requested baud rate.
+A script (send_ttcmd.sh) is run on a local station that specifies call sign & requested baud rate for a remote gateway.
 The request is encoded as a Touch Tone APRS object.

-Direwolf decodes the DTMF request, verifies the call sign is in a white list and configures itself to decode the specified baud rate.
+On the remote station Direwolf decodes the DTMF request, verifies the call sign is found in a white list and configures itself to decode the specified baud rate.

 ### Script descriptions